CamilleJMBouvet/Common-Core-42-Lisboa/README.md

 • **Push_swap**<br>
 Description:
->Create an algorithm that sorts a stack of integers in the smallest possible number of operations.
+>Create an algorithm that sorts a stack of integers in the smallest possible number of operations while complying with a set of constraints regarding movements<br>

 Grade: **100**/100 ✔️<br>
 ➤ [My push_swap project](https://github.com/CamilleJMBouvet/Common-Core-42-Lisboa/tree/master/push_swap)